barchilgit/first-repo/README.md

 # My Guess Game Project
-Current Time and Date  is  : Wed Mar 28 11:01:53 EDT 2018
+Current Time and Date  is  : Wed Mar 28 11:06:11 EDT 2018
-The Number of lines in guessgames.sh is : 49 Lines
+The Number of lines in guessgames.sh is : 49 Lines.
-49

 This contains the Guess Game script.Its works as following :